googleapis/google-auth-library-php/README.md

 and authorization level for the application independent of the user.
 This is the recommended approach to authorize calls to Cloud APIs, particularly when you're building an application that uses Google Compute Engine.

+## What about auth in google-apis-php-client?

+The goal is for auth done by [google-apis-php-client][google-apis-php-client] to be be performed by this library.

+Eventually, google-apis-php-client should a dependency on this library.
+At the moment, there is no ETA for this, a key prequisite being for google-apis-php-client itself take a dependency on [Guzzle][Guzzle] so that it can use the Guzzle subscribers that this package provides.
+That's currently [being discussed](http://github.com/google/google-api-php-client#473).
+This package's availability should make that transition simpler as there is one less thing that need to be handled.

 ## License